KholdStare/kholdstare.github.com/_drafts/2014-04-31-vr-jam-post-mortem.markdown

      pasting it around.
 The smaller pieces retained their prefab status, so bulk updates could still be done.

 {% assign image-url = "https://dl.dropboxusercontent.com/u/4337781/Blog/VrJamPostMortem/TemplePrefabs.jpg" %}
 {% assign caption = "A temple wall, and temple staircase groups next to each other.
 Each were hierarchically assembled from simpler prefabs.
 The modularity allowed us to construct larger designs out of "lego bricks" with very few actual assets designed." %}
 {% include image.html %}

-* TODO: Mention snapping resolution in Unity
-* Geometry seems became exaggerated when player was shrunk, and ground collision was clunky.
 * Tiles were easily updateable and composable, but since they were so small, there were A LOT of them on-screen at any time, even for the simple level we had.
 As a result, when the whole level was put together near the end,